Last year the festival attracted around 588,000 visitors from 75 different countries, marking London out as buzzing design capital.

 Chroma queen Camille Walala is known for her idiosyncratic bold patterns and colours in her graphic, interior and textile designs.
 The French designer returns to the festival this year with 11 geometric benches that will turn Mayfair's South Molton Street into an Instagrammable outdoor living-room.

 It’s fitting that one of the world’s foremost art and design museums should team up with London’s leading contemporary design festival.
-During the week, the V&A will fill its galleries with four special LDF projects.
+During the week, the V&A will fill its galleries with five special LDF projects.

 Affinity in Autonomy, Sony Design